EmmanuelOchieng01/industrial-predictive-maintenance/README.md

 A machine learning system for predicting equipment failures in industrial environments using IoT sensor data.

+## Problem Definition

+Industrial equipment downtime costs manufacturers millions in lost productivity and maintenance expenses every year.
+Most factories still rely on reactive or scheduled maintenance, where machines are serviced only after breakdowns or at fixed intervals — regardless of actual condition.
+This approach leads to wasted maintenance cycles, unexpected failures, and supply chain delays.

+The Industrial Predictive Maintenance System addresses this by using IoT sensor data and machine learning to detect anomalies and predict failures before they happen.
+By analyzing real-time temperature, vibration, and pressure data, the system forecasts potential breakdowns 24–48 hours in advance, enabling proactive, data-driven maintenance that minimizes downtime, cuts costs, and extends equipment lifespan.

 ## Overview

 This project demonstrates end-to-end predictive maintenance using time series analysis, anomaly detection, and machine learning classification.
 The system monitors temperature, vibration, and pressure sensors to predict failures 24-48 hours in advance, enabling proactive maintenance scheduling.